crashoverride777/swifty-ads/README.md

 - v4.1

-Removed iAd APIs from the project as you can get iAds very easily by using AdMob mediation. (if you still need it download v4.0)
+Removed iAd APIs from the project as you can get iAds very easily by using AdMob mediation. (if you still need them, download v4.0)

 Included AdMob reward videos.

 - v4.0

 Complete redesign of the helper.

 This should make code cleaner and better to maintain as well as easier to understand.
 I also think this way is more flexible because you can decide to just use a single Ad provider without having to edit the whole project.

+Will remove iAd APIs on next update as mediation is a much better way to handle multiple ad providers and will be my strategy going forward.